superherointj/rely-mock-demo/README.md

 ---

-I wonder if this error is relevant to Dune.
+# Is this error relevant to Dune?

 I'm sure I just did something wrong and I can have it fixed.
 But as it says "Internal Error" I wonder if it might prove helpful to someone else (from Dune) for fixing something?

 ## Error output